When to Stop Testing? Testing Exit Criteria Decision

 Testing Run #1)

-• The testing team starts test execution once they receive the developed product.
+• The testing team will start test execution once they receive the developed product.

 • During the testing phase, they execute various scenarios in order to break the software and find many defects.
 (Also, the defect rate here is higher because the application is new and is undergoing evaluation for the very first time.)

-• The Defects get fixed by developers and returned back to test team for retest.
+• Defects get fixed by the developers and returned back to the testing team for retest.

 • The testing team performs retesting of the defects and executes regression.